MartjeRave/MartjeRave.github.io/_pages/about.md

 author_profile: true
 ---

-Hello there!
+Hello and welcome!

-My name is Martje Rave, I am a PhD candidate at the Institute of Statistics at the University of Munich.
-I hold a position at Göran Kauermann's chair of applied statistics in social sciences, economics and business, where I both research and teach statistics. <br>
+My name is Martje Rave, and I am a PhD candidate at the Institute of Statistics at LMU Munich.
+I work at the Chair of Applied Statistics in the Social Sciences, Economics, and Business, led by Prof. Dr. Göran Kauermann, where I am involved in both research and teaching.<br>

-My research interests include exploratory and predictive analysis, primarily in areal data analysis.
-The application of which is currently COVID-19.
-We have been able to help people's understanding of the pandemic with weekly reports on the pandemic.
-For example, I have been able to help the LGL (The health department of the Bavarian state) in planning ICU occupancy in Bavaria.
-More recently, we have been able to use some clever statistics to impute missing information on incoming ICU patients and thereby improve the understanding of the severity of the disease. <br>
+My research focuses on exploratory and predictive modelling, with a particular interest in areal data analysis.
+Recently, I have been applying these methods to better understand the dynamics of the COVID-19 pandemic.
+Our team has contributed to public understanding through weekly pandemic reports, and I’ve supported the Bavarian Health Authority (LGL) in planning ICU occupancy across the state.<br>

-We are extending these methods to learn more about teh pandemic, e.g. the ICU length of stay over time.
-The information we impute has previously not been available to the public. <br>
+Lately, I have been working on using advanced statistical models to impute missing data on ICU admissions, shedding light on patient pathways that were previously not publicly observed.
+These insights are helping us analyse trends in ICU length of stay and disease severity over time.<br>

-I also teach regression methodology at Bachelor's as well as Master's level, primarily using R. Further, I explore Open Science and Areal Data Analysis in seminars with my students.<br>
+In addition to my research, I teach regression methodology at both Bachelor’s and Master’s level, mainly using R. I also lead seminars exploring Open Science and advanced methods in areal data analysis.<br>

 If you want to get in touch, you can contact me via [email](mailto:martje.rave@stat.uni-muenchen.de) or on [LinkedIn](https://www.linkedin.com/in/martje-rave-822b5789/).